The Employment Law Review: New Zealand

 Unions and their representatives are permitted to enter the workplace for purposes concerning union members' employment, union business, or health and safety purposes for non-union members if that person (or persons) has requested the assistance of the union.7 It is only when there is no active collective agreement in place or no collective bargaining that the union must first seek consent to enter the employer's premises, and then the employer must not unreasonably withhold consent.8

-Union members are entitled to attend a minimum of two union meetings per year, which, if during normal working hours, they are entitled to attend without deduction of pay from the employer.
+Union members are entitled to attend a minimum of two union meetings per year, which, if during normal working hours, they are entitled to attend without deduction of pay by the employer.

 The ERA requires that, when a new employee is hired by an employer that is a party to a collective agreement and the role is covered by that agreement, the employee's terms and conditions for the first 30 days of employment must be those of the collective agreement that would bind the employee if he or she were a union member, and the employer must provide information about the union to the employee.
 The employer and employee may agree additional terms, but those terms must be no less favourable to the employee than those in the collective agreement.9 It is only following the first 30 days that the employer and the employee can enter into an individual employment agreement.